NYCReview

 photo credit: Noah Devereaux

 If you don’t know about Mari Vanna already, it’s probably because you don’t party hard enough and/or you’re not Russian.
 This place has other locations in Moscow, Saint Petersburg, and D.C., and somewhat of a cult following among anyone who has strong feelings toward chicken Kiev.
 When you’re here, you’re bound to see some bizarre things.
 A man playing the accordion like it’s 1924.
 A wooden swing attached to the ceiling.
 Two stately women in the corner going shot for shot.
 The Russian version of Pinocchio on TV.
-A businessman from “out of town” and a woman half his age who is definitely not his wife.
+A businessman from “out of town” and a woman who is definitely not his wife.
 It’s not a dinner at Mari Vanna if you don’t see some sh*t.

 But of all the diary-worthy details at Mari Vanna, the most prominent is the vodka.
 It’s as ubiquitous as a temper tantrum at a preschool or a Tarantino film on any man’s top ten movie list.
 You’ll see it in flights, in carafes, on trays in the air, passing between hands, and, by the end of the night, on your shirt.
 Mari Vanna makes about ten different house-infused varieties of vodka, the best of which is horseradish.
 Even if you don’t normally enjoy spicy root vegetables, the freezing shot goes down smoothly.
 You’ll want to take three of them in ten minutes.